yeshua453/website/docs/controls/navigationbar.md

 ### `indicator_shape`

 The shape of the selected destination indicator.
-See [button style example](/docs/controls/elevatedbutton#style) for possible values.
+The value is an instance of [`OutlinedBorder`](/docs/reference/types/outlinedborder) class.

 ### `label_behavior`